h8d13/VHS-To-Digital/README.md

 # VHS-To-Digital

-For the adpaters there are two ways you can go about it:
+For the adpaters there are a couple of ways you can go about it:

-SCART to HDMI
+SCART to HDMI or S-audio or RAC
 I recommend to google your VHS player: Mine was a slvd920bs from Sony.

 [1901419.pdf](https://github.com/user-attachments/files/18293494/1901419.pdf)